Are you worried about getting life insurance for a mental health condition? We can help!

 Examples of anxiety and mood disorders include:

-While underwriting may be more complicated, high-risk life insurance companies do a great job of offering coverage to people with mental health issues.
+While life insurance underwriting may be more complicated, high-risk life insurance companies do a great job of offering coverage to people with mental health issues.

 Understanding the Underwriting Process